btrettel/flt/to-do.md

         - <https://en.wikipedia.org/wiki/Variance_reduction>
     - `mc_fosm` module for combination MC and FOSM: If number of samples equals 1, use FOSM.
 Otherwise, use MC.
 A hybrid approach might be useful sometimes too.
 - convergence.f90: convergence testing framework
+    - Have a feature to minimize the run-time of each convergence test, perhaps through some sort of optimizer.
     - Make convergence testing framework work when there are multiple dependent variables.
 One approach could be to have separate procedures to 1. loop the simulation over the different grids/time-steps returning all dependent variables for all grids/time-steps and 2. do the convergence test and make plots for a particular dependent variable.
     - Convergence testing framework takes `type(ad)` for both exact solution and numerical solution.
 Calculates convergence rate for value and all derivatives.
 Also checks that derivatives of value convergence rate is small.
         - Can handle arbitrary rank arrays?
 Might have to use `include` trick so that the body of each procedure is the same.